Theofilos-Chamalis/bc-price/README.md

-# BitzPrice
+# BC-Price

-> Sample Next.js app which whos the current Bitcoin value in USD, GBP and EUR
+> A simple Next.js web which presents the current Bitcoin value in USD, GBP and EUR

 ## Quick Start